jula20ad/Master-Thesis-2022/README.md

 Jupyter notebook: 'Descriptive stat(beta sorted)' contains descriptiv statistics on data sorted into three groups (30%,40%,30%) according to backward beta.
 Additional analysis of the distribution of average Tier 1 ratio and average book equity ratio is performed.
 Dependencies to file 'Load of data_GitHub'.

 Jupyter notebook: 'Deposits analysis' contains a calculation of deposit ratios for all banks.
 Banks are then sorted in to 10 groups according to backward beta and a tabel with average disposit ratios are displayed.
 Dependencies to file 'Load of data_GitHub' and 'Low risk anomaly_use'.

+Jupyter notebook: 'Capital ratio analysis' contains a analysis of the correlation between Tier 1 ratio and book equity ratio.
+Dependencies to file 'Load of data_GitHub'

+Jupyter notebook: 'Low risk anomaly_use' contains a calculation of backward and forward betas.
+Banks are then sorted into three groups (30%,40%,30%) according to betas (both backward and forward) and then a value- and equal-weighted portfolio is created in each group.
+To examine the low risk anomaly, then backward betas and alphas are estimated for the backward sorted portfolios.
+This gives 6 pairs of alpha and betas that an extra linear regression is performed to determine the strenght of the low risk anomaly.
+Dependencies to file 'Load of data_GitHub'